aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/comments-and-notes/how-to-set-comment-background/_index.md

 ## **Change comment background color**

-When you don¡¯t need the default background color for comments, you may want to replace it with a color you¡¯re interested in.How do I change the background color of the Comments box in Excel?
+When you don't need the default background color for comments, you may want to replace it with a color you're interested in.How do I change the background color of the Comments box in Excel?

 The following code will guide you how to use [**Aspose.Cells**](https://products.aspose.com/cells/net/) to add your favorite background color to comments of your own choice.